brilliantFire/brilliantFire.github.io/_posts/2018-05-21-EDA-gene-expression-data-part-1-multidimensional-scaling.md

 ### Between-Sample Normalization
 ##### Why it's important
 Earlier, we noted the variability in library size among the 377 samples.
 Ideally, each of the libraries would have the same size so that *relative* differences in the expression of a gene among the samples are the *true differences*.
-This is in contrast to the *real* situation we have, which is that the differences in the expression of a gene among the samples is some unknown combination of subtle *technical differences* in how the samples were handled (which we don't care about) and *biological differences* (which are sort of the point of the whole thing).
+This is in contrast to the *real* situation we have, which is that the differences are some unknown combination of subtle *technical differences* in how the samples were handled (which we don't care about) and nifty *biological differences* (which are sort of the point of the whole thing).

 ##### Issues with count data
-Because of this, we have to normalize somehow for differences in library size.
+Because of the dependency of the count values on library size, we have to try to normalize for it.
 Normally, we'd divide the samples by their library sizes but this can have some unwanted effects on count data.
 In our case, for example, if there were a set of genes in one sample that were very highly (and possibly artificially) expressed, it can result in all the other genes in the sample having substantially (and also artifically) lower relative counts.
 In a sense, we might think of this kind of normalization as saying "Ok, we're going to have the same total space for each sample's expression count data to fit in and we'll divvy it up proportionally to what's in the original sample."
-But when you do that in our example, all the space gets taken up by the over-expressed genes, and the rest of the (actual and interesting) gene counts get squeezed.
+But when you do that in our hypothetical sample with a few highly expressed genes, all the space gets taken up by them, and the rest of the (actual and interesting) gene counts get squeezed.
 So they would appear artificially smaller when compared to counts for the same gene in other samples.
 The default normalization method used by the `calcNormFactors()` function in the `edgeR` library - [trimmed mean of M-values (TMM) normalization](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-3-r25) - attempts to adjust for this by excluding some of the most highly-expressed genes (that's the "trimmed" part).

 By virtue of the method used to determine the counts, they not only have to be normalized for total library size but also for gene length (longer genes tend to have lower counts than shorter genes) and RNA composition.
 TMM is considered a good method for between-sample normalization because it accomplishes all three of these tasks.
 However, we can only be confident in its ability to do that if the assumptions of the method are satisfied.
 For TMM, the assumption is that *the majority of genes are __NOT__ differentially expressed*.
 Other methods have other assumptions.
 I'll use TMM here since it's a good general method to begin with.